ECLGS tranches extended up to June 30

-New Delhi, March 31 (IANS) The Centre on Wednesday extended the validity of the Emergency Credit Line Guarantee Scheme up to June 30, an official statement said.
+New Delhi: The Centre on Wednesday extended the validity of the Emergency Credit Line Guarantee Scheme up to June 30, an official statement said.

 The validity of all three tranches of ECLGS have been extended up to June 30, or till guarantees for an amount of Rs 3 lakh crore are issued, said a Finance Ministry statement.